 "Ethnocomputing Experiments" is a work about the mix of two extremely different representational systems, though both are highly mathematical in their approach to line.

-A set of Angolan traditional patterns, known as Sona, from the Chokwe people, are recreated with the coding language named Processing.
+A set of Angolan traditional patterns, known as Sona, from the Chokwe people, are recreated with Processing (a free graphical library and integrated development environment - IDE) .
 This recreation follows the heritage algorithm embedded in the original patterns, which used to be made as finger drawings on sand - a person would tell a story and draw simultaneously.